Mahindra Maxx

-The Mahindra Maxx (or MaXX) is an offroad SUV which was launched in 2001 in nine- or ten-seat station wagon form.
+The Mahindra Maxx (or MaXX) is an offroad Pickup truck which was launched in 2001 in nine- or ten-seat station wagon form.
 It replaced the earlier Armada Station Wagon.
 Mahindra & Mahindra took it out of production in 2010.
 From September 2003 on this vehicle was also available in pick-up variants known as the Maxx maxitruck or Maxx Pik Up.
 There was also a better equipped wagon version called the Maxx LX.

 The Maxx is available in pik-up truck with two doors with a 2.5-liter inline-four cylinder diesel engine, either naturally aspirated or turbocharged.
 Power outputs are 58 and 63 hp while the torque is either 180 or 200 Nm.
 The regular Maxx had leaf spring suspension at both front and rear, drum brakes all around, and a four-speed manual transmission.
 Later versions received disc brakes up front and other improvements.